isomerpages/pmo-carbonmarketcoop/_sg-article-6-cooperation/Peru/Eligibility List.md

 </ul>
 <p>The above list of carbon crediting programmes and methodologies meet the
-eligibility criteria and domestic laws, regulations and administrative frameworks of both Ghana and Singapore.&nbsp;
+eligibility criteria and domestic laws, regulations and administrative frameworks of both Peru and Singapore.&nbsp;</p>
-<br>Though eligible, the applicability of these methodologies may be further
+<p>Though eligible, the applicability of these methodologies may be further
-assessed by both Ghana and Singapore when project applications are submitted.
+assessed by both Peru and Singapore when project applications are submitted.
 Singapore and / or Peru reserves the right to refuse authorisation of a mitigation activity.
 The refusal for authorisation may be due to:&nbsp;</p>
 <ul data-tight="true" class="tight">